 ‘If you’re good, you’ll be hired on full-time.
 All you have to do is show you can do the job ‘- Neeman Patrick, UX design expert.

 Any job interview requires the nerve, the grit, and the composure.
 But the key here is to RELAX.
 You are well qualified, have the best degree, but landing up with the best job can never be guaranteed.
+But don’t worry you can do this, you probably love the job, you love the idea of what you’ll be doing, you think the office fit out regarding its furniture is great, and you can just imagine yourself working there.
+So this interview means a lot.
 It is difficult to predict the interviewer’s mindset and the kind of questions that will be thrown open to you.
+Talking to New York recruiters or similar professionals beforehand can help you understand where they might go with their line of questioning but you do not know for sure.
 Remain calm; keep your head high, do thorough research, and then go well prepared for the job interview.
 Some interviews may have more than one stage, so be prepared to have to go back for a second interview if you’re successful at first.
 Once you’ve completed the interview process, some employers may request that you undergo a drug test to check that you’re going to be safe to have in the office.
 Employers use drug tests to ensure they’re not employing people with substance abuse problems as this could cause productivity issues or workplace issues.
 To learn more about drug tests, people could try this link here to visit the Countrywide Testing website.
 Hopefully, you’ll be able to pass that if you’re asked to do a drug test.
 However, some employers won’t ask for this.
 It’s just important to understand that it could happen.
 Hopefully, you’ll be successful throughout the interview, ensuring you get the job.

 You have to nail the interview first!
 Here are the 8 most likely questions that the interviewer will ask a candidate for a UX design interview.